 A well designed carbon price would increase gradually, with a predictable schedule in the case of a tax, or with a steady reduction in allowances in the case of a cap.

 A carbon pricing policy would generate a significant amount of revenue, and there are many things to consider when determining how to spend the “carbon funds.”
 Our Climate strongly believes that revenue allocation is a critical aspect of any carbon pricing policy, to ensure it is strong, built to last, and fair.

 Generally speaking, there are three ways carbon revenue can be spent.
 First, it could be invested in clean energy, community projects, job trainings, you name it.
 Second, it can go towards reducing taxes, whether income, corporate, or sales.
 Finally, the money can be returned to U.S. households in the form of rebates or dividends.
-We have found the last option to be the most fair, progressive, and inclusive.

 There is much debate among carbon pricing advocates around which mechanism is most effective, and where the revenue is best spent.
 At Our Climate, we have developed a set of policy principles to evaluate and develop any carbon pricing policy.
 Please see those here -- and let us know what you think!

 For more resources on carbon pricing, visit the Years of Living Dangerously library!